greenorbitspace/web/src/content/pledges/sdg18.md

 ---
 name: "SDG18"
-description: "Only by expanding the domain of life into space can we fulfill the 17 SDGs on Earth in the long term.
-Therefore, the Space Renaissance International and the National Space Society, in partnership with many other space organizations, urge UN COPUOS State Parties to develop and introduce a resolution for a Space 18th Sustainable Development Goal (SDG), calling for the expansion of community life into space to achieve universal and sustainable development for the whole humanity, life, and the life support environment, on Earth and beyond."
+description: "Only by expanding the domain of life into space can we fulfill the 17 Sustainable Development Goals (SDGs) on Earth in the long term.
+The Space Renaissance International and the National Space Society, alongside numerous space organizations, urge UN COPUOS State Parties to adopt a resolution establishing an 18th Sustainable Development Goal (SDG18).
+This goal calls for the sustainable expansion of human and community life into space to ensure universal and sustainable development for humanity, all life forms, and the life support environment — both on Earth and beyond."
 organisations:
   - Space Renaissance International
 logo: "/logos/pledges/sdg18.png"